Monica Chibita: Career

-Chibita joined Uganda Christian University (UCU) in 2012 from the Faculty of Journalism, Media and Communication at Makerere University at the rank of Associate Professor.
+Chibita joined Uganda Christian University (UCU) in 2012 from the Faculty of Journalism, Media and Communication at Makerere University at the rank of associate professor.
 She was appointed Head of Department of Mass Communications at UCU.
 Over the next six years, she nurtured the department into the Faculty of Journalism, Media and Communication (FJMC).

 In the process of growing the department into a faculty, the following changes were effected: (a) re-naming the department of Mass Communication into the department of Journalism and Media Studies (b) creating a new department of Communication (c) hiring of new staff, including five new PhD faculty.

 In May 2019, UCU promoted Chibita to the rank of full professor, in recognition of her body of work.

 In May 2020, the UK top Journalism Board appointed Chibita to be part of the board becoming the second black woman to make it to the board.
 She is also the second Professor of Journalism in Uganda, after Prof Goretti Linda Nassanga of Makerere University.

+She was elected a Fellow of the Uganda National Academy of Sciences in 2022.

 Family

-Chibita is married to Justice Mike J. Chibita, a judge of the Supreme Court of Uganda.
+Chibita is married to Justice Mike J. Chibita, a Justice of the Supreme Court of Uganda.
 Together, they are parents to five children, two daughters and three sons.